Looking for the best Carnival cruise tips and advice for your vacation?

 Even if you don’t care about kids one way or the other, you’ll often find the Serenity area less crowded than the pool area and has more cozy, private spaces.

 When you book your cruise, Carnival will give you the option of buying the Carnival Vacation Protection.
-It’s definitely worth it to have some insurance for your trip, however, we think you’re better off going with a third-party insurance policy.
+It’s definitely worth it to have some insurance for your trip, however, we generally think you’re better off going with a third-party insurance policy.

 23. Ordering a pack of water is a smart move